 I’m from Australia originally, having moved to the UK when I was young, so I decided that I’d like to go back there for my placement.
 It was a challenge finding a placement as the academic year is different in Australia, which meant I couldn’t apply to the majority of organisations.
-Eventually, I was able to secure a placement at Airwallex, a large-sized start-up, through a family friend’s connection.
+Eventually, after many interviews, I was able to secure a placement at Airwallex, a large-sized start-up, which I knew of through a family friend.

 Working for Australia’s newest ‘unicorn’ start-up